 If you run a dispensary in a Metrc state, your receive flow is half logistics and half regulatory wire.
-The truck pulls up, the driver hands you a printed manifest, and what follows is supposed to be: confirm every package against the manifest, decide Accept / Accept-with-adjustment / Reject for each one, post that decision to Metrc, and only put the stock on your shelf in a way your POS can see it.
-In practice, most operators do it in three systems — Metrc, the POS, and a spreadsheet — and the cracks between them are where every audit finding hides.
+The truck pulls up, the driver hands you a printed manifest, and what follows should be controlled: confirm packages against the manifest, decide Accept / Accept + Adjust / Reject where applicable, post the decision to Metrc, and only then put the stock on your shelf in a way your POS can see it.
+In practice, many operators split the work across Metrc, the POS, and a spreadsheet, and the cracks between them are where audit findings can hide.

-This guide is for the regulated retailer who wants the Metrc receive to be one form: paste a manifest number, see every package and its lab tests, capture variance and reject decisions, and let the software post the per-package acknowledgement to Metrc before anything commits locally.
-That is what a Metrc-native receive flow should look like in 2026 — and it is what LineNow does.
+This guide is for the regulated retailer who wants the Metrc receive to be one form: paste a manifest number, see every package and lab-test reference the state exposes, capture variance and reject decisions, and let the software post the acknowledgement to Metrc before anything commits locally.
+That is what a Metrc-native receive flow should look like in 2026 — and it is what LineNow is designed to do.

 If you are tired of paying for two seats in Metrc, two seats in the POS, and one of your team is permanently the “Metrc person” to keep them in sync, this is for you.